opencast/opencast/docs/guides/user/docs/advanced/index.md

 ### Unprivileged Users

-If a user owns the global administration role (`ROLE_ADMIN`), he is a privileged users in means of having access to all data and all functionality Opencast offers.
+Privileged users are users that own the global administration role (`ROLE_ADMIN`) which grants them access to all data and all functionality Opencast offers.

 Unprivileged users are users that don't own the global administration role.
 For unprivileged users, Opencast offers